yuanlinping/yuanlinping.github.io/index.md

 I am Linping YUAN (袁林萍), a Ph.D. candidate at [HKUST VisLab](http://vis.cse.ust.hk/), at the Department of Computer Science and Engineering of the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by Prof. [Huamin Qu](http://www.huamin.org/).
 Before that, I obtained my bachelor's degree in Software Engineering from [Xi'an Jiaotong University (XJTU)](http://en.xjtu.edu.cn/) in 2019.

-My research interests are in Augmented Reality (AR), Human-Computer Interaction (HCI), and Data Visualizations.
+My research interests include Augmented Reality (AR), Human-Computer Interaction (HCI), and Data Visualizations.

 In the first two years of my Ph.D. journey, I focused on how to leverage deep learning methods to facilitate the design of data visualizations and infographics, with an emphasis on color design.
 I have published two first-author papers on this topic in a top journal.